yswa-var/obsi-m1/content/index.md

 tl;dr

 All my adult life i’ve build projects. this past 2 years mainly focusing agentic and web3 tools, using Python, Rust, Typescript, langgraph and solana ecosystem.
-I don’t have much hobbies other then building stuff, sticking to my screen and getting my dopamine from “build:success”. with a little bit of autism, i’ve kept my head down and build stuff.
+I don’t have much hobbies other then building stuff, sticking to my screen and getting my dopamine from “build:success”.

 ### Journey